-I've done some amazing things in my life, I've sailed the worlds oceans and seas on a British Nuclear submarine and served in some of the worlds most deadly places in the Armed Forces.
-I've surfed and scuba dived in paradise, ran businesses, created many products and services, met some enourmously inspirational and not so inspiratioal people and I've been lucky to love and lose many times.
+I've done some amazing things in my life, I've sailed the worlds oceans and seas on a Royal Navy Nuclear submarine.
+I've surfed in paradise, ran businesses, made money and lost money, met some enourmously inspirational and not so inspiratioal people and I've been lucky to love and lose many times.

 Sadly, sports coaching just couldn't pay (but I loved it), so in my spare time I studied accountancy and IT / software engineering and I started a new career in IT and moved to the great City of London and I kept my Asthma at bay by keeping fit and healthy.
 Life was good but certainly not easy, but meeting new people and learning new things in a vibrant city inspired me, I worked hard and played hard.